-Just to let you know, for in the future, be sure to check out the new page for more and updated duct ectasia informaton, because this page is getting really old.
+Just to let you know, for the future, be sure to check out the new page for more and updated informaton.

-Duct ectasia is completely benign and unrelated to breast cancer.
-It often occurs around the time of menopause, and is most common in older women.
-The development of duct ectasia has also been linked to the use of breast implants.
+Duct ectasia is completely benign and is not breast cancer.
+It often occurs around the time of

 The image above shows a normal breast duct, lined with about 2 to 3 layers of normal cells, and surrounded by collagen.
-But in the image below, the duct is dilated and surrounded by inflammatory cells or comedomastitis.
+But in the image below, the duct is dilated and inflammatory cells or